model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 Allow users to specify that certain functions and methods should be replaced with mock functions (stubs) during verification.

+### Scope

+In scope:

+- Replacing function bodies
+- Replacing method bodies (which means that the new method body will be executed, whether the method is invoked directly or through a vtable)

+Out of scope:

+- Replacing type definitions
+- Replacing macro definitions
+- Mocking traits
+- Mocking intrinsics

 ## User impact

-We anticipate that stubbing will have a substantial positive impact on the usability of Kani:
+We anticipate that function/method stubbing will have a substantial positive impact on the usability of Kani:

 1. Users might need to stub functions/methods containing features that Kani does not support, such as inline assembly.
 2. Users might need to stub functions/methods containing code that Kani supports in principle, but which in practice leads to bad verification performance (for example, if it contains deserialization code).